-- We are placing our 'BBB+' corporate credit rating on ultimate parent

 utility's real property owned or subsequently acquired.
 Collateral coverage of

-less than 1.5x supports a recovery rating of '1', reflecting our expectation
+more than 1.5x supports a recovery rating of '1+', reflecting our expectation

-for very high (90%-100%) recovery in the event of default, and an issue rating
+for 100% recovery in the event of default, and an issue rating two notches

 Related Criteria And Research